iskandarzulkarnaien/Meteor-Grants-Backend/README.md

 The project has also been deployed to Heroku and can be found [here](https://meteor-grants-backend.herokuapp.com/).

+<em>Note: As there is no Frontend, a 404 is to be expected when visiting the URL.</em>

 ## Project Setup

 Before setting up the project, ensure you have a working installation of Python 3 on your system.